mysociety/alaveteli/doc/manual/docs/installing/email.md

  If <code>untrusted_set_sender</code> is set to <code>*</code>, that means that untrusted users can set envelope sender addresses without restriction, so there's no need to add <code>ALAVETELI_USER</code> to the <code>MAIN_TRUSTED_USERS</code> list.
 </div>

-The name and location of the log files created by Exim must match what the `load-mail-server-logs` script expects, which is why you must provide the `log_file_path` setting.

-The `check-recent-requests-sent` scripts expects the logs to contain the `from=<...>` envelope information, so we make the logs more verbose with `MAIN_LOG_SELECTOR`.

-Setting `extract_addresses_remove_arguments` to `false` gets exim to treat the `-t` command line option that the `mail` gem uses when specifying delivery addresses on the command line as specifying that the addresses should be added, not removed.
-See [this `mail` issue](https://github.com/mikel/mail/issues/70) for more details.

 #### Pipe incoming mail for requests from Exim to Alaveteli